JamesCalingo/sportventures/posts/2025-09-01_bkncyclones2.md

 ### ON DECK

 I forgot to mention this in the update post a few days ago, but expect things to SLOW DOWN here.
-Now that I've caught up, there's no "backlog" of old content to keep me uploading to this site (but what is keeping me busy: planning and prewriting future trips/posts).
+Now that I've caught up, there's (currently) no "backlog" of old content to keep me uploading to this site (but what is keeping me busy: planning and prewriting future trips/posts).

-I'm thinking about going to something next weekend, but it's not set in stone yet.
-If it happens, you'll see my post about it next Monday (as a lot of the "history" part is already written).
-If not, there are a few other things that may happen this month, though it's going to depend on a lot of things I'd REALLY rather not talk about here.

 ---